This article will share with you how to prepare and pass the SC-200: Microsoft Security Operations Analyst certification exam successfully.

 Please check the following guide to learn more on how to prepare for the SC-900: Microsoft Security, Compliance, and Identity Fundamentals certification exam successfully.

-While preparing to take this exam myself, I would like to share with you how to prepare and pass the SC-200: Microsoft Security Operations Analyst certification exam successfully.
+While preparing to take this exam myself, I would like to share with you how to prepare and pass the SC-200: Microsoft Security Operations Analyst certification exam successfully based on my own experience.

 Updated on 03/03/2021 – In this exam, I got around 51 questions in total with 2 case studies, and the total time for this exam is 120 minutes (2 hours).
 The questions do pretty much match the list of skills measured below.